codinganovel/mkmd/readme.md

 ### Modern Conveniences
 - **Mouse support** - Click to position cursor, scroll wheel for navigation
-- **Large file handling** - Intelligently loads first 100K lines to prevent crashes
+- **Large file handling** - Intelligently loads files in 10K line chunks with navigation support
 - **File auto-detection** - Automatically creates directories as needed
 - **Standard shortcuts** - All the shortcuts you expect: `Ctrl+S`, `Ctrl+A`, etc.